risawitama/verbose-potato/README.md

-## Did you hear about the scientist who was lab partners with a pot of boiling water?
-He had a very esteemed colleague.
+## Did you know Albert Einstein was a real person?
+All this time, I thought he was just a theoretical physicist!